Sudharshan06-dev/rag-pdf-qa/README.md

 ## 🧪 Sample Q&A Output

-### ✅ Q: *What is Sudharshan's experience with cloud computing?*
+### ✅ Q: *What is User's experience with cloud computing?*

 **A:**
-> Sudharshan has experience working with cloud technologies such as AWS Lambda, API Gateway, SQS, and DynamoDB.
+> User has experience working with cloud technologies such as AWS Lambda, API Gateway, SQS, and DynamoDB.
 He built cloud-native microservices and implemented event-driven architectures using S3 and SNS in a scalable email processing system.

 ---

 ### ✅ Q: *Summarize his academic background.*

 **A:**
-> Sudharshan is pursuing a Master's in Software Engineering at California State University, Fullerton with a GPA of 4.0.
+> User is pursuing a Master's in Software Engineering at California State University, Fullerton with a GPA of 4.0.

 ---